 - Payment of the sponsorship fee directly to the clinical site, upon acceptance of sponsorship.

-There is a Paramedic Program Procedure Manual which has policies that may supersede those in the Union County College Student Handbook.
+There is a Paramedic Program Procedure Manual which has policies that may differ from those in the Union County College Student Handbook in order to meet specific program and clinical sponsor requirements.

 Upon successful completion of the paramedic program graduates will be able to: